Category Archives: Disney

 Mary Poppins (1964) is a lovely Walt Disney production that shines with zest and an ample supply of good, cheery tunes.
 A family affair, it will hardly disappoint, with sing-alongs and enchanting stories for miles.

-It’s tough to knock a film that has it all, but it does border on sickeningly sweet wholesomeness at times with too much schmaltz mixed in.
+It’s tough to knock a film that has it all, but it borders on sickeningly sweet wholesomeness at times with too much schmaltz mixed in.

 This can easily be forgiven because of the robust music, dazzling visual effects, and perfect casting, making the film enjoyable entertainment for all to enjoy.